 700 Children's® – A Blog by Pediatric Experts

-What is addiction?
+What is Addiction?

 Addiction is a chronic, relapsing brain disorder.
 Addiction involves a three-stage cycle that becomes more severe with continued substance use:

-• Withdrawal/negative affect stage: The person keeps using to avoid the effects of withdrawal.
-He/she may lose interest in things they normally loved to do and their behavior and personality may change.
+• Withdrawal/negative affect stage: The person keeps using the drug of choice to avoid the effects of withdrawal.
+They may lose interest in things they normally loved to do, and their behavior and personality may change.

 • Preoccupation/anticipation stage: Thoughts of using the drug of choice overtake everything else in the person’s life.
 This causes the person to be depressed, irritable, agitated, etc.

 This cycle causes dramatic and persistent changes in multiple areas of the brain.
-It takes at least a year of not using drugs for these brain abnormalities to be repaired and for healing to happen.
+It takes at least a year of not using drugs for these brain abnormalities to start to be repaired and for healing to happen.

 Three important areas increase the risk of addiction in an individual: